Azure/azure-sdk-for-go/documentation/developer_setup.md

 ### Test Mode Options

-There are three options for test modes: "recording", "playback", and "live, each with their own purpose.
+There are three options for test modes: `recording`, `playback`, and `live`, each with their own purpose.

 Recording mode is for testing against a live service and 'recording' the HTTP interactions in a JSON file for use later.
 This is helpful for developers because not every request will have to run through the service and makes your tests run much quicker.
 This also allows us to run our tests in public pipelines without fear of leaking secrets to our developer subscriptions.